• Skip to primary navigation

 Yarn: Lion Brand Vanna’s Choice (Aran Weight #4)

 Here’s another one of our free C2C crochet patterns that puts a twist on the technique.
-This design combines regular C2C with bobble stitches to spell out a sweet sentiment: “No Bunny Loves You Like I DO”.
+Most popular design combines regular C2C with bobble stitches to spell out a sweet sentiment: “No Bunny Loves You As I DO”.
 The monochrome design also features a picot scallops border.
 This is a great project for folks who hate changing colors!

 Designer: Crafting Happiness